secretgraph/secretgraph/README.md

 # TODO

--   add config password, a client side password which must be entered to access configs save it in the config itself
+-   add config security question, a client side password which must be entered to access configs save it in the config itself
+-   add config lockPrekey for locking config save it in the config itself
 -   split keys in signing/encrypting
 -   validationError: use params